antyo-system/antyo-system/README.md

 ## 4. How It Works (High-Level)
-ANTYO continuously collects life signals, analyzes patterns, and feeds insights back to the user through AI guidance and gamified feedback.
+ANTYO continuously collects life signals, analyzes patterns, and feeds insights back to the user through AI guidance and gamified feedback. only where the user allows it.

 ```txt
         ┌───────────────┐